 Skip the Line Tickets to Reina Sofía Arts Center

-- See works which resonate through the world of art history including the anti-war painting ‘Guernica’ by Picasso, one of the first Spanish political statements on the Civil War.
+- Look out for ‘Guernica’ by Picasso, one of the first Spanish political statements on the Civil War

 Know Before You Go

 - Mon, Wed, Thu, Fri, Sat: 10:00 AM to 9:00 PM

 - Sun: 10:00 AM to 2:30 PM (Advance Sale Tickets will finish at 1:30 p.m.
 For free admission from 1:30 p.m. to 2 p.m. it is required to go through the Museum Ticket Offices)